| Field | Value |

 Knottingley Canoe Club recognises the value of photography and video in celebrating the achievements of our members and promoting the sport of paddling.
-However, we are committed to ensuring that images and videos are used appropriately and with respect for the privacy and safety of our members, particularly children and vulnerable individuals.
+However, we are committed to ensuring that images and videos are used appropriately and with respect for the privacy and safety of our members, particularly children, young people and adults at risk.

 1. Purpose of the Policy